hirrolot/poica/README.md

 Alternatively, [Boost/Preprocessor] can be downloaded and then installed from its [official releases](https://github.com/boostorg/preprocessor/releases).

-Since poica is a header-only library, feel free to copy necessary files to your project and `#include <poica.h>` to exports its API (using the `-I` compiler option).
+Since poica is a header-only library, feel free to copy necessary files to your project and `#include <poica.h>` to export its API (using the `-I` compiler option).
 That's all.

 ## Motivation